#1 Workers Compensation Cost Reduction Technique

 Workers Compensation cost concerns seem to now focus on how to find the “bargain.”
 Actually, the bargain that I see most of the time is the shopping of policies.
 That is one of many techniques that an employer can use to cut their bottom line.

 In 1989, I first wrote the Three Keys To Workers Compensation Cost Cutting.
 They were my bedrock for presentations where (gasp!)
 I used overhead slides.
-They are:

 - Immediate Reporting of Injuries – no exceptions or excuses – immediately.